Inference from gated first-passage times: Abstract

 \section{Abstract}

-The first-passage time of a stochastic process provides invaluable insight into its fundamental properties.
-However, imperfect observation conditions, which is a form of \textit{gating}, often renders the process intermittently observable, such that the exact first-passage instance might be missed.
-In such cases, the measured \emph{detection times} differ from the first-passage times of interest, as e.g., happens in imperfect chemical reactions and when tracking photoblinking particles.
-Motivated by the inference challenge posed by these real-life situations we develop a universal scheme for the inference of first-passage times from the detection times of gated first-passage processes.
-We further provide a way to infer underlying model-based parameters (e.g., the diffusion coefficient in the case of diffusion), and even the gating rates themselves via the hitherto overlooked \emph{short-time regime} of the gated detection times.
-The power of our approach is illustrated with examples.
+First-passage times provide invaluable insight into fundamental properties of stochastic processes.
+Yet, various forms of \emph{gating} mask first-passage times and differentiate them from actual \emph{detection times}.
+For instance, imperfect conditions may intermittently gate our ability to observe a system of interest, such that exact first-passage instances might be missed.
+In other cases, e.g., certain chemical reactions, direct observation of the molecules involved is virtually impossible, but the reaction event itself can be detected.
+However, this instance need not coincide with the first collision time since some molecular encounters are infertile and hence gated.
+Motivated by the challenge posed by such real-life situations we develop a universal---model-free---framework for the inference of first-passage times from the detection times of gated first-passage processes.
+In addition, when the underlying laws of motions are known, our framework also provides a way to infer physically meaningful parameters, e.g. diffusion coefficients.
+Finally, we show how to infer the gating rates themselves via the hitherto overlooked \emph{short-time regime} of the measured detection times.
+The robustness of our approach and its insensitivity to underlying details are illustrated in several settings of physical relevance.

-\emph{Introduction.---}The importance of first-passage processes is recognized universally across scientific disciplines, owing to its ubiquity and wide-ranging applications \cite{redner2001,GreHolMet,metzler_first-passage_2014,weiss1967first,chicheportiche2014some,iyerbiswas_first-passage_2016,zhang_first-passage_2016}.
+\emph{Introduction.---}The importance of first-passage processes is recognized universally across scientific disciplines, owing to their ubiquity and wide-ranging applications \cite{redner2001,GreHolMet,metzler_first-passage_2014,weiss1967first,chicheportiche2014some,iyerbiswas_first-passage_2016,zhang_first-passage_2016}.
 How long does it take for a chemical reaction to be triggered?
 Or what is the time taken for an order to be executed in the stock market?
 These disparate examples fall under the purview of first-passage processes, where the \emph{first-passage time} is now established as an indispensable tool to quantify the time taken for a given task to be completed.